Azure/benchpress/BenchPress/README.md

 The Generator project can take a `.bicep` file and scaffold example Pester tests that use the BenchPress PowerShell module.
 These generated tests are not meant to work out of the box and are just a starting point for your infrastructure tests.
+Tests will only be generated for supported Azure resources.
+You can see which resources are currently supported by the classes defined in the `Generators\ResourceTypes` folder.
 The Generator project is still in the early stages of development, so expect many ongoing changes.

 ## Running Locally